 Doctor of Pharmacy (Pharm.D.)

-In June 2022, the Doctor of Pharmacy program of the School of Pharmacy at Memorial University was awarded Accreditation status by the Canadian Council for Accreditation of Pharmacy Programs (CCAP) for a five-year term ending June 30, 2027, demonstrating the dedication of Memorial’s PharmD program to exceptional quality, the standards set by CCAP and continued improvements.
+In June 2022, the Doctor of Pharmacy program of the School of Pharmacy at Memorial University was awarded Accreditation status by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a five-year term ending June 30, 2027, demonstrating the dedication of Memorial’s PharmD program to exceptional quality, the standards set by CCAPP and continued improvements.

 With a 100% employment rate, students with a pharmacy education from Memorial University will work as members of health teams alongside doctors and nurses, in hospital and community pharmacy settings, and in clinic setting such as our Medication Therapy Services Clinic.
 Students will have a variety of rewarding career choices with a doctor of pharmacy.

 Those who are empathetic, caring, ethical, have good communication skills and are dedicated and disciplined may be potential candidates for a pharmacy degree.